firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-59-september-2018/2018-09-04-carborundum-dev-null.md

 I almost let her go on thinking what she was thinking, but I didn't want to know how much worse I'd have it if she realized her current level of paranoia was insufficient to the task.
 So I switched gears.
 "Ninety-nine per cent of girls think being grounded for being female is bullshit."

 She glared at me.
-Not just a 'watch your mouth' glare, either—this was a full-on _Sandra Kathryn Grace O'Donnell I Brought You Into This World_ glare.
+Not just a "watch your mouth" glare, either—this was a full-on _Sandra Kathryn Grace O'Donnell I Brought You Into This World_ glare.
 "Keep using that language and you will be grounded, young lady.
 You're staying in the house, where it's safe."

 I almost laughed.
 “Safe.”
 In the house where Jack had raped me earlier that year.
 Three hours of my life even the house couldn’t remember.